digitaltrails/vdu_controls/README.md

 #### Technical background

 Historically, there was little need to frequently adjust display brightness.
-This changed with the introduction of displays offerring HDR (High Dynamic Range) and increased contrast.
-These newer displays can cope better with very bright conditions, but they often need to be turned down when the ambient light level descreases.
+This changed with the introduction of displays offering HDR (High Dynamic Range) and increased contrast.
+These newer displays can cope better with very bright conditions, but they often need to be turned down when the ambient light level decreases.
 I created `vdu_controls` to allow me to more easily adjust my own displays.

 `vdu_controls` communicates with displays by using either